VinceZK/json-on-relations/README.md

 }
 ```

-### Get pieces of an entity instance through its business ID.
+### Get pieces of an entity instance through its business ID
 Use this API to get pieces of an entity from its business ID.
 In following example, it gets relations "r_user" and "r_email", and the relationship "rs_user_role"
 for the user "DH001".